Mzsmunna/EClothing-Node.js/README.md

 MySQL Database has been used.
 And MVC structure has been followed.

-Make sure Node.js is installed and import c_d.sql in PHPMyAdmin.
+To run this on your machine , make sure Node.js is installed and import c_d.sql in PHPMyAdmin.
 And you are good to go.